michael-picard/cv-2024/content/blog/defer-js-loading-with-intersection-observer.md

 })
 ```

 In this example the js file will be fetched and executed `200px` before the target element enters the viewport.
+In my experience it's generally enough for a smooth user experience.

+To prevent a visible layout shift if the user scrolls down very rapidly, I set the height and background color of the target element in the page css.
+Combined with a skeleton loader in the loaded component it works like a charm.